Science Fiction Timeline Site

 The details of the Chronological Tolkien ordering were worked out by Larry King.
 The dating of the First Age is based on the dates used by Robert Foster in The Complete Guide to Middle-earth, although this work doesn’t take Unfinished Tales into account and therefore has some small inaccuracies.

 Thanks to all who have written in with encouragment or assistance!
 Jesse Peers, Ryan Penagos, and Chad Bornholdt provided the Kindle location numbers for all the jump points in these books.
-Michel Daw, Justin Long, Steve Derfel, Joy Pitman, Paul Delaney, Shah Makujina, Tas Cooper, Lucien Georgeson, Jeff Aultman, Ryan Daulton, Steve Parsons, Gus Holwerda, Carl Miller, and Liam Walsh supplied the relevant page numbers from several editions that I had been unable to find.
+Michel Daw, Justin Long, Steve Derfel, Joy Pitman, Paul Delaney, Shah Makujina, Tas Cooper, Lucien Georgeson, Jeff Aultman, Ryan Daulton, Steve Parsons, Gus Holwerda, Carl Miller, Liam Walsh, Sam Harris, Samuel Philip, Alex Gruezo, Liam Dell, Gaudi Daamen, and Jay Faye supplied the relevant page numbers from book editions that I had been unable to find.
 Greg Zuschlag, Justin Long, Hector Turner, Gaynour Sletten, Chris Chandler, Michael Murray, Ben Martin, Alexandre André, and Travis Henry provided additional assistance and suggestions.
 All HTML and DHTML coding was done by Larry King, who continued his absurd practice of writing the build routines in C instead of Perl.

 * This survey was conducted with the exacting standards established by The Onion, so its accuracy cannot be doubted.